StoryGrid00/TaskMonster777/README.md

 ## 🎮 About

-Task Monsters is an engaging RPG-style productivity game featuring a task monster as your virtual companion.
+Task Monsters is an engaging RPG-style productivity game featuring Jerry the Rock as your virtual companion.
 Complete tasks, earn XP, unlock achievements, and watch your monster grow stronger!

 ## ✨ Features